madprops/airc/README.md

 `join [channel]`: Joins an irc channel.

-A password can be supplied: `join #somechannel somepassword`
+A password can be supplied: `join #somechannel somepassword`.

 If the channel is not in the `channels` config it will be added.